 Balance of securities to be reported in the transaction

 The balance of securities generating the claim – the quantity of securities of the underlying settlement transaction – should be reported as the confirmed balance in the Movement Confirmation message [MT566 – Seq.
-B - :93B::CONB <> seev.036 – B / Balance / Confirmed Balance.
+B - :93B::CONB <> seev.036 – B / Balance / Confirmed Balance].

 Amount of Claim